2013 WINNER PROFILE

 “We strive to stay at the top of our field in technologies and practices we use,” says Messer.
 “It’s important to explore options that can add effectiveness to what we do.
 We are a state funded institution, and the public needs to have trust in us.
 We do everything we can to be responsible stewards.”

 This article was based on Messer’s nomination form, and supplemented by an interview with Messer.
-To see a sample winning entry, visit this link and download the pdf.

 Security: SimplexGrinnell (access control; badging); Axis (CCTV); Mobotix (CCTV); Milestone (CCTV).
 Carpet: Karastan; Lees; Mohawk Carpet Group.
 Flooring: Crossville.
 Roofing: Berridge; GAF; Johns Manville.
 Cleaning Products: Sustainable Earth.
 Janitorial Services: TruService (local provider).
 Fire/Life Safety: SimplexGrinnell (fire alarms, smoke detectors); Talk-A-Phone (emergency announcements).
 Lighting: GE Lighting (bulbs, fixtures).
 Building Automation System: Trane Tracer Summit.
 Furniture: HON (systems/ desks, seating, storage); Virco (seating, storage).
 Computerized Maintenance Management Software (CMMS): IBM Maximo.
 Fleet Management: Fleet Commander.
 Surplus Materials: Public Surplus.
 Printing Services: Standley Systems.